Dobot-Arm/TCP-IP-Protocol-4AXis/README-EN.md

   | isJointNear | Whether to choose the Angle solution.
 If the value is 1, JointNear data is valid.
 If the value is 0, JointNear data is invalid.
 The algorithm selects solutions according to the current Angle.
 The default value is 0. | int    |
   | JointNear   | Select  the Angle values of six joints                       | string |

-- Return：angle values of each joint
+- Return:
+  ErrorID,{J1,J2,J3,J4,J5,J6},InverseSolution(X,Y,Z,Rx,Ry,Rz,User,Tool,isJointNear,JointNear); //{J1,J2,J3,J4,J5,J6} is the angle values of each joint. isJointNear,JointNear will be returned if there are values delivered

 - Supporting port: 29999